xiaoxurong/tsv-guided-AI-hallucination-mitigation/README.md

 This project is designed to be modular.
 The core logic resides in mitigation.py, while execution scripts handle the pipeline.

 .

-├── eval_mitigation.py  # PRIMARY SCRIPT: Runs TruthfulQA, applies mitigation, and saves results.
+├── main.py            # PRIMARY SCRIPT: Runs TruthfulQA, applies mitigation, and saves results.

-├── main.py             # TEST SCRIPT: A simple sanity check to run one prompt and verify hooks.

 ├── mitigation.py       # CORE LOGIC: Contains the `TSVMitigator` class and the 3 steering strategies.

-├── package_vectors.pu            # 🔧 UTILITIES: Handles loading the `.pt` vectors (or generating mock data using utils.py).
+├── package_vectors.pu            # UTILITIES: Handles loading the `.pt` vectors.

 ├── README.md           # 📄 DOCS: This file.

+├── score_result.py      # EVALUATION: Score the result from mitigation.

+├── utils.py   #  UTILITIES: Generate mock data for testing

 └── tsv_vectors_layer_X.pt  # 📦 DATA: (External) The saved vectors from the Detection team.